yidas/php-pagination/README.md

 #### Customized View

-You could customized your pagination view then set into Pagination Widget.
+The default widget view is for Bootstrap(`bootstrap`), you could customized your pagination view then set into Pagination Widget.

 ```php
 use yidas\widgets\Pagination;